TiannanSha/ada-data-story/index.md

 # Improving the performance and explainability of civil war onset predictive models

 ## 1. Introduction

-> Both the report/data story and the video pitch will be evaluated by people who are not closely familiar with the paper you are working on.
-It is important to first explain the main ideas from the paper, and how exactly the creative extension builds on it.
+This project is based on the article "Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data" by Muchlinski, Siroky, He and Kocher.
+This article proposes to use a Random Forest classification model in order to predict Ciwil war onset.
+This method would be a more efficient alternative to the logistic regression methods that are commonly used in the field for such purpose.

-In this project we extend the civilwar paper.
+In this project we extend the the purpose of the paper on civil war onset.
 We attempt to answer three questions

 ## 2. Improving the Performance